Last Updated: September 27, 2022

 We have to consider another possibility as well.
 Many readers have written to us that their association has become power-mad and is overly zealous in enforcing covenants and fines, beyond what the spirit of the covenants requires.
 The situation becomes even more intolerable if the board will not open its meetings to residents and refuses to share information.
 Often this occurs because of one person who takes power too seriously.
 When this has occurred, the rest of the board members and residents must find the courage to replace the director or directors who have become too eager to exercise authority.
 Some of the suggestions in the next section would be helpful in this situation.

 It's not too late for current property owners to set up an HOA to administer and follow through on the covenants.
-Without one, enforcement of the covenants often is impossible, or it is unfairly left to an individual to sue for enforcement .
+Without one, enforcement of the covenants often is impossible, or it is unfairly left to an individual to sue for enforcement.
 Other legal problems can arise as well, not the least of which is the inability to maintain the common areas or cope with the departure of a privately owned golf course.
-The first stop for interested property owners would be an attorney's office (ideally the one that drafted the covenants, if still available).
+The first stop for interested property owners would be an attorney's office (ideally the one that drafted the covenants, if that person is still in practice locally).
 After that, a community meeting is in order.

 If the HOA exists but does not meet as a body or does not have a working board, current owners need to remedy that situation as well, for the reasons we just cited above, and more.
 An individual living in such a development should obtain some legal advice.
 If you are lucky, you will have an attorney living in the subdivision or development who can serve that role without charging anyone.
 A single property owner could set up an informal meeting to discuss the situation, but when a group is ready for the serious step of forming the association, ask the attorney to preside to make sure it is done correctly.

 Lastly, if you cannot activate or reactivate the HOA and its board, there is nothing wrong with a condo development or a subdivision development that owns common ground deciding to form an ordinary neighborhood association.
 We have many materials about how to do this on this website.
-This type of organization doesn't have the same quasi-legal muscle as a homeowners association, but still it can resolve many common problems.
+This type of organization doesn't have the same quasi-legal muscle as a homeowners association, but still it can take advantage of opportunities and resolve many common problems.

 We also suggest that groups of people who feel that their HOA leaders are tyrannical and out of control could consider starting a neighborhood association to become more organized in dealing with neighborhood issues.
 Perhaps the neighborhood association can then serve as a vehicle for an effort to realize a more inclusive, transparent, financially responsible, and reasonable HOA.